 American Beth Allen, the Scots-based new Ladies European Tour No 1, and Scottish Golf Men’s Order of Merit winner Euan McIntosh were on hand at Gleneagles to help launch the event, pictured top.

-The PING Scottish Mixed Championship will see qualifying take place at club level (either using an existing mixed event in the club’s calendar or introducing a new event) from April through to the end of July.
+The PING Scottish Mixed Championship sees qualifying take place at club level (either using an existing mixed event in the club’s calendar or introducing a new event) from April through to the end of July.

 Club Handicap Championship

-Each club in Scotland was invited to host a free-to-enter local qualifying event for its members through an existing competition, with the two players topping the leaderboard (nett scores) going onto represent their club at one of four Regional Finals taking place in August and September.
+Each club in Scotland is invited to host a local qualifying event for its members through an existing competition, with the two players topping the leaderboard (nett scores) going onto represent their club at one of five Regional Finals taking place in August and September.

 The Scottish Club Handicap Championship has been the country’s biggest participation event since its launch in 1999, with around 20,000 club members taking part in local qualifying each year.